SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Pulkit-Gera.md

 * Developed a Proxy Server in Python
-* Developed an AI bot playing ultimate tic tac toe using alpha beta pruning These projects are all on my [github](https://github.com/darthgera123) I came across Sunpy via going through a friend of mine’s contributions and found the project a bit unusual.
+* Developed an AI bot playing ultimate tic tac toe using alpha beta pruning These projects are all on my [github](https://github.com/darthgera123) I came across Sunpy via going through a friend of mine's contributions and found the project a bit unusual.
 After contributing to it, I really liked the mission.
-I enjoyed going over other PR’s to get a hang of it along with keep myself updated.The thing I like most about Python is how easily you can hack/prototype things, with such smooth ease.
+I enjoyed going over other PR's to get a hang of it along with keep myself updated.The thing I like most about Python is how easily you can hack/prototype things, with such smooth ease.
 Interning with SunPy would strengthen my skills in Python and also make me a better developer and give me insight to a scientific libraries.
 When Im not programming, either Im following Man Utd or playing badminton

 ## GSOC